Berlusconi associates accused over underage prostitution

-MILAN (Reuters) - Italian prosecutors on Friday asked for jail sentences of seven years for three associates of Silvio Berlusconi for recruiting Karima El Mahroug, alias “Ruby the Heartstealer”, for paid sex with the former prime minister when she was under 18 years old.
+MILAN (Reuters) - Italian prosecutors accused two associates of Silvio Berlusconi on Friday of recruiting teenager Karima El Mahroug, alias “Ruby the Heartstealer”, for paid sex with the former prime minister despite knowing that she was under 18 years of age.

-Emilio Fede, a former news anchor in Berlusconi’s Mediaset television empire, and showbusiness agent Lele Mora were accomplices in a system in which women were paid to attend the now notorious “bunga bunga” parties at Berlusconi’s villa, prosecutor Antonio Sangermano told a hearing in Milan.
+Emilio Fede, a former news anchor in Berlusconi’s Mediaset television empire, and showbusiness agent Lele Mora were “associates and accomplices” in a well-organised system in which women were offered money or presents to attend the parties, prosecutor Antonio Sangermano told a hearing in Milan.

 Fede and Mora, together with former dental hygienist Nicole Minetti, face charges of procuring El Mahroug in a case running alongside Berlusconi’s own trial.
 All three deny the charges.

-El Mahroug, a former nightclub dancer, has also denied ever being a prostitute or having sex with the 76-year-old Berlusconi, but has said she attended parties at his palatial residence near Milan where she received thousands of euros.
+El Mahroug, a former nightclub dancer, has also denied ever being a prostitute or having sex with the 76-year-old Berlusconi although she has said she attended parties at his home where she received thousands of euros in cash.

-Prosecutors say the three accused helped create a “system of prostitution” for Berlusconi’s benefit in which dinners were followed by striptease performances in a downstairs discotheque and then sex for which the young women were paid in presents and money.

-The Ruby case has become the center of a tense battle in which Berlusconi, leader of Italy’s main center-right party, and his supporters have accused prosecutors of trying to destroy him for political reasons.
+The Ruby case has become the center of a tense battle in which Berlusconi, leader of Italy’s main center-right party, and his supporters have accused what they say are politically motivated prosecutors of trying to destroy him.

-In Berlusconi’s trial, prosecutors have asked for a six-year jail term as well as a lifetime ban on holding public office for the media magnate, who denies all charges and says he never had sexual relations with El Mahroug.
+In Berlusconi’s trial, prosecutors have asked for a six-year jail term as well as a lifetime ban on holding public office for the media magnate, who also denies all charges.

-Berlusconi has described the parties at Arcore near Milan as elegant dinners attended by a wide variety of people and that he helped El Mahroug and other young women with presents of money to help them over difficult situations purely out of generosity.
+Berlusconi has repeatedly said the parties at his sumptuous residence near Milan were elegant dinners attended by a wide variety of people.
+However, several witnesses have testified that striptease shows were staged at the parties by women dressed up as nuns or policewomen.

-Prosecutors said the parties were scenes of “bacchic orgies” and it was “wrong to say the evenings at Arcore were ordinary parties”.

 On Friday, Sangermano said prosecutors had no choice but to go ahead with the trial once they became aware of police evidence surrounding El Mahroug.